eugnsp/eslib/README.md

 - Guass and Dunavant rules for itegration
 - Matrix-based linear, non-linear and eigensolvers
 - Mesh faces colouring and multi-threaded matrix assembly
-- Import from Gmsh mesh files, export into VTK `.vtk` and Matlab `.mat` files
+- Import from Gmsh mesh files, export into VTK, Matlab and Gnuplot files

 ## Dependencies

 - Intel MKL

-Requires C++17 compiler.
-Tested with GCC 8.3.0 and Clang 7.0.0.
+Requires C++17/C++20 compiler (the only C++20 feature used is template parameter list for generic lambdas P0428R2).
+Tested with GCC 8.3.0. <!-- and Clang 9.0.0. -->

 <!--
 ## Documentation